panda3d/panda3d-docs/programming/using-cpp/compiling/linux.rst

    This short guide explains how to build a Panda3D game written in C++ game under Linux.

-   First of all, download the following files:

-   #. `Python <https://www.python.org/>`__, the development package (not needed
-      as of Panda3D 1.10.0)
-   #.
-The GNU G++ compiler.
-On most Linux versions, this is already
-      pre-installed.
+   First of all, you should install a suitable compiler.
+We recommend either the LLVM Clang compiler or the GNU G++ compiler.
+These are usually provided by the Linux distribution (on Ubuntu, they can be installed via the build-essential package).

-   Now, first of all, we need to create a .o file from our cxx file.
-We need to link to the Panda3D include files and to the Python include files.
+   Now, we need to create a .o file from our cxx file.
+We need to specify the location of the Panda3D include files.
 Please change the paths in these commands to the appropiate locations.

    .. code-block:: bash

-      g++ -c filename.cxx -o filename.o -std=gnu++11 -O2 -I{pythoninclude} -I{panda3dinclude}
+      g++ -c filename.cxx -o filename.o -std=gnu++11 -O2 -I{panda3dinclude}

    To generate an executable, you can use the following command:

    .. code-block:: bash

-      g++ filename.o -o filename -L{panda3dlibs} -lp3framework -lpanda -lpandafx -lpandaexpress -lp3dtoolconfig -lp3dtool -lp3pystub -lp3direct
+      g++ filename.o -o filename -L{panda3dlibs} -lp3framework -lpanda -lpandafx -lpandaexpress -lp3dtoolconfig -lp3dtool -lp3direct

    Note: In these two commands, you need to change a few paths:

-   -  {pythoninclude}: The path to your Python include folder.
-For version 2.7, this is /usr/include/python2.7 by default.
    -  {panda3dinclude}: Change this to the path to your Panda3D include directory.
 This would probably look like /usr/include/panda3d/.
    -  {panda3dlibs}: Change this to the path to your Panda3D libraries.
 Usually